Finding the Best Places to Retire Since 2006!

 Climate: Summer temperatures are in the 80s and 90s, and winter temperatures are in the 30s, 40s and 50s.
 On average, the area receives 50 inches of rain per year.
 Skies are often overcast.

 At Least One Hospital Accepts Medicare Patients?
 No, but Providence Newberg Medical Center, five miles away, accepts Medicare patients.

 At Least One Hospital Accredited By Joint Commission?
 No, but Providence Newberg Medical Center, five miles away, is accredited.

 Public Transit: Yes

 College Educated: 37%

 Is Oregon Considered Tax Friendly for Retirement?
 No

-Notes: Dundee has grown 1% during the last decade.
-Home prices have increased by 8% since last year.
+Notes: Dundee has maintained its population during the last decade.
+Home prices have decreased 2% since last year.

 Recommended as a Retirement Spot?
 Yes